Fraternity & Sorority Life FAQ

 When is Recruitment and how does it work?

-Formal recruitment is a structured process for the sororities and is currently held in the fall semester every year.
-There is a set quota of how many bids the chapters can give out, so they are usually a little more selective than they would be during informal.
+For Panhellenic sororities, formal recruitment is a structured process and is held in the fall semester every year.
+There is a set quota of how many bids the chapters can give out, so they are usually a little more selective than they would be during informal recruitment.
 However, if a sorority does not meet quota or total they will do what is called Continuous Open Bidding (COB).
 COB is an informal process where chapters will recruit the week after formal recruitment to reach total or quota.
 During the spring semester sororities will take part of an informal recruitment process so be on the look out for flyers advertising recruitment events.

-Recruitment for the social and professional/service fraternities is an informal recruitment each semester.
-Though their recruitment is not as structured as the sororities, the fraternities still have rules and regulations they have to follow.
-Events with alcohol and women are strictly forbidden by their national policies and by the University as well.
-Your time as a potential new member should be spent getting to know the men in the chapter and learning about the respective organization you would like to join.
+Recruitment for the social and professional/service fraternities is an informal recruitment process.
+Your time as a potential new member should be spent getting to know the students in the chapter and learning about the respective organization you would like to join.

 How does the new membership process work?